pivotal/docs-tas-adapter/install.md

    Where:

-   - `API-FQDN` is the FQDN that you want to use for the Application Service Adapter API.
+   - `API-FQDN` is the fully qualified domain name (FQDN) that you want to use for the Application Service Adapter API.
+Example: `api.example.com`
    - `API-TLS-SECRET-NAME` is the `kubernetes.io/tls` secret containing the PEM-encoded public certificate for the Application Service Adapter API.
    - `API-TLS-SECRET-NAMESPACE` is the namespace containing the API TLS secret.
    - `DEFAULT-APP-DOMAIN` is the domain that you want to use for automatically configured application routes.
+Example: `apps.example.com`.
    - `APP-TLS-SECRET-NAME` is the `kubernetes.io/tls` secret containing the PEM-encoded public certificate for applications deployed using the Application Service Adapter.
    - `APP-TLS-SECRET-NAMESPACE` is the namespace containing the application TLS secret.
    - `APP-REGISTRY-CREDENTIALS-SECRET-NAME` is the `kubernetes.io/dockerconfigjson` secret containing the hostname, username and password for the application image registry.